Point Park University’s America250PA Student Team Advances to State Finals Monday, November 4, 2019

 Farrand added: “I was born and raised in Pennsylvania and have come to know and appreciate the many elements — a strong sense of community, innovation, among other things — that make the Commonwealth feel like home.
 Win or lose, having the chance to share what you love most about your home and to potentially have your ideas be part of history is an amazing opportunity, and I'm very fortunate to be on this journey with my team members.”

-More About: Bethel Park Senior High School, student competition, Shaler Area High School, multimedia, Rowland School of Business, information technology, Downtown Pittsburgh, public relations and advertising, School of Communication
+More About: Bethel Park Senior High School, student competition, Shaler Area High School, public relations and advertising, marketing and sales, multimedia, Rowland School of Business, information technology, Downtown Pittsburgh, School of Communication